icopy-site/awesome/docs/awesome/awesome-python-data-science.md

 </div>
 </br>

-> Probably the best-curated list of data science software in Python
+> Probably the best curated list of data science software in Python

 ## Machine Learning